martinheise/arduino-ui-components/README.md

 It uses the same configuration values as `LED Indicator` class.

-For usage also see [examples/select-color.cpp](examples/select-color.cpp).
+For usage also see [SelectColor example](examples/SelectColor/SelectColor.ino).